MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/medicine/benefits.md

 In traditional medicine and herbal remedies, different parts of the Visnaga plant are utilized to harness its anti-inflammatory properties.
 The seeds of Visnaga, containing khellin and visnagin, are predominantly used for medicinal purposes.
 Extracts derived from the seeds are prepared in various forms such as tinctures, teas, or capsules, allowing for easy consumption and absorption of the bioactive compounds.
 The seeds are often ground and processed to create standardized extracts, ensuring consistent levels of khellin and visnagin for therapeutic use in reducing inflammation.

-## 7. Assists in Menstrual Disorders
+## 7. Assists In Menstrual Disorders

 Visnaga's ability to assist in menstrual disorders refers to its capacity to alleviate symptoms and regulate menstrual cycles.
 This benefit primarily stems from the plant's active constituents, particularly khellin and visnagin.
 Khellin, found in notable quantities in Visnaga, contributes to smooth muscle relaxation and acts as a vasodilator.
 It aids in reducing uterine contractions and spasms, relieving menstrual cramps and discomfort.
 Visnagin, another significant compound in Visnaga, exhibits antispasmodic properties, further supporting the easing of muscle tension associated with menstrual disorders.
 Approximately 2-4% of the dried fruit's composition comprises khellin, while visnagin constitutes around 1-2%, highlighting their pivotal roles in rendering this health benefit.